MaliParag/CodeReviewGuidelines/guidelines.md

 - "Created API endpoint for user profile information"

 #### 1.3 Use a prefix to highlight modified area
 Add a delimited text in pascal case in the title to higlight the affected area.
-By adding a prefix to the pull request title makes it easier to search for (in an email client and pull request portal) and filter pull requests based on their type.
-This can be especially helpful in large projects where there are many pull requests.
-A clear and consistent prefix makes it easier to understand the purpose of a pull request without having to read the entire title.
+By adding a prefix to the title makes it easier to search for (in an email client and project management portal) and filter based on their type.
+This can be especially helpful in large projects where there are many code changes.
+A clear and consistent prefix makes it easier to understand the purpose of a change without having to read the entire title.

 Do not add multiple prefixes because you may end up with a noisy title.

 **Examples**